-The PhotoRED Technique was developed by a doctor experienced in the diagnosis and treatment of children with retinoblastoma.
+The PhotoRED Technique was developed by an ocular oncologist (eye cancer doctor) experienced in the diagnosis and treatment of children with retinoblastoma.
 Research using the technique is ongoing to establish the camera’s value as a diagnostic tool.

 Turn the lights down so that your camera uses the auto-flash.

 Ensure any light sources – such as table lamps – are behind your child so they don’t reflect in the eyes.

 Check that your camera’s red-eye reduction settings are turned OFF (refer to the instruction manual if you are not sure how to do this).
 The red eye reduction flash symbol is usually a diagonal line through an eye or a flash next to an eye.
 Make sure this is NOT showing as the flash setting.